97bytes/Muki/documentation/UserGuide_en.md

     </tr>
     <tr>
         <td align="center">name</td>
         <td>This is the name of the operation and must be unique.
-In Java, this value is used as the name of the corresponding method in the controller.
+In Java, this value is used to name of the corresponding method in the controller.
 In Objective-C it is used as the first keyword of the method defined in the stub.</td>
     </tr>
     <tr>
         <td align="center">http-path</td>
         <td>The path to invoke the operation.
 It can be an expression formed with parameters.
 For example: "/customers/{id}/{orderId}".
-If the path contains parameters, you must declare them with sub-elements &lt;path-param ... /&gt; y &lt;query-param ... /&gt;.</td>
+If the path contains parameters, you must declare them with sub-elements &lt;path-param ... /&gt; and &lt;query-param ... /&gt;.</td>
     </tr>
     <tr>
         <td align="center">param-type</td>